[Learn Korean E2] Korean Vowels! Pronunciation and Writing with Chart!

 Also, can you see the little circle in the middle?

-It is written “ng/null,” which means vowels.
-We are going to learn these today.
+It is written ‘ng/null,’ which means vowels.
+We will learn these today.

-In the bottom, there are four rows in green, written “aspirated sound.”
+At the bottom, there are four rows in green, with the word ‘aspirated sound.’

-These four are the strong sounds that we will learn later.
+These four are the intense sounds that we will learn later.

 Korean Vowels

-Let’s take a look on how to pronounce and write the vowels.
+Let’s take a look at how to pronounce and write the vowels.

-In general, when you write Korean, you write from left to right, and from top to bottom.
+Generally, you write in Korean from left to right and from top to bottom.

 Try to memorize with a melody like a song: from left to right, from top to bottom, from left to right, from top to bottom.